‘Bates Motel’ Gets An Early Season 5 Premiere Date — How Will The A&E Series End?

 “The episodes that she’s in were very much designed to be like a collision between Psycho and Bates Motel, and really it’s the first and only time we’ve ever truly stepped into Psycho.”

 Kerry Ehrin stated that the Bates Motel fans would find the end of the series inspiring, moving, thrilling, and maybe even creepy.
-In fact, her only advice to the Bates Motel fans when watching the final ten episodes is to “stock up on tissues.”
+In fact, her only advice to the Bates Motel fans when watching the final 10 episodes is to “stock up on tissues.”

 Bates Motel returns on February 20, 2017, on A&E.